 If you haven’t already, always make sure your cat or dog is microchipped, especially before going on a trip far from home.

 The sheer scope of variations between countries’ laws regarding traveling pets creates a lengthy process with quite a bit of paperwork for owners seeking international travel certifications for their pet.

-Gaining international travel certification will take at least several days, if not a couple weeks, and we highly recommend you give yourself plenty of time ahead of your trip.
+Gaining international travel certification will take at least several days, if not a couple weeks, so we MUST receive paperwork a week before your appointment.